mbal/Compiler/docs/notes.md

 constant).
 The names of the variables are saved in another area, and even these are referred to by their index.

-## Known bugs
-* Some code makes Python segfault.
-I don't have tracked the motivation, yet.
-It's probably the stack size, that is wrong.
-  `print(4+4/3*3)` doesn't work (when the stack size is set to 2).
-It's a bit strange, though, since it crashes after all the computations, while it **should** crash when pushing the first 3 on the stack...
-  Yes, it's the stack size.
-After reading the CPython source code I have a rough idea about how to compute it.